allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 Any page is sharable by copying the URL from the address bar, allowing you to bookmark leaderboards or to send an exact view of a specific experiment or a comparison page.

-It's also possible to tag Tasks for visibility and filtering allowing you to add more information on the execution of the experiment.
+You can also tag Tasks for visibility and filtering allowing you to add more information on the execution of the experiment.
 Later you can search based on task name in the search bar, and filter experiments based on their tags, parameters, status, and more.

 ## What's Next?